-Unlike with other backup solutions, disaster recovery in the cloud comes with little initial capital investment because it is likely that you will be paying for your backup solution on a pay-as-you-go basis instead of investing infrastructure
+Unlike with other backup solutions, disaster recovery in the cloud comes with little initial capital investment because it is likely that you will be paying for your backup solution on a pay-as-you-go basis instead of investing in infrastructure.

 2. Faster recovery in the event of a disaster.

-Many cloud disaster recovery providers offer additional services like intelligent deduplication and single step recovery so that you recover the data you need quickly.
-Without intelligent automated tools, data recovery can become a tedious slow process at best and at worst, you may find out that your data is recoverable the way you thought it would be.
+Many cloud disaster recovery providers offer additional services like intelligent deduplication and single-step recovery so that you recover the data you need quickly.
+Without intelligent automated tools, data recovery can become a tediously slow process at best and at worst, you may find out that your data is recoverable the way you thought it would be.
 Furthermore, unlike tapes and disks that can fail, recovery from the cloud is successful 99% of the time.

 3. Your backup has backups.

-Choosing a disaster recovery solution in the cloud means that no mission critical data is stored on site.
-It is important to keep in mind that some natural disaster can cause damage across a large geographic area, which means that if your backups are kept in an offsite, but nearby location, it is possible that they could become destroyed due to the same disaster that destroyed your office.
+Choosing a disaster recovery solution in the cloud means that no mission-critical data is stored on-site.
+It is important to keep in mind that some natural disasters can cause damage across a large geographic area, which means that if your backups are kept in an offsite, but nearby location, it is possible that they could become destroyed due to the same disaster that destroyed your office.
 Just think about Hurricane Katrina in the United States and the wide path of destruction it cut across the South.
 Cloud backups are kept in a virtual space often far from where your office is located meaning that the chances of a natural disaster taking out both your office and your backups is virtually impossible.

 Furthermore, reputable cloud disaster recovery providers will have designed their services to be redundant and they will have a disaster recovery plan of their own.
 Compared to traditional tape backups, data saved in the cloud is significantly safer.